-This Guidebook organizes the flexible funding process into five chapters: Identification of Transportation Need, Verification of Eligibility and Addition to the (S)TIP, Flexible Funding Transfer Request, FHWA-FTA Budget Process, and Notice to Proceed and Preparation to Implement.
+This Guidebook organizes the flexible funding process into five chapters: Identification of Transportation Need, Verification of Eligibility and Addition to the (S)TIP, Flexible Funding Transfer Request, FTA/FHWA Budget Process, and Notice to Proceed and Preparation to Implement.
 The chapters and process steps correspond to the Process Flowchart.
 Guidebook users may utilize information in each chapter to gain a full understanding of the process.
 Alternatively, readers may use the "Click on Relevant Entity Type for Next Step" box at the bottom of each chapter to navigate to chapters with relevant steps for their stakeholder type.
 Definitions of stakeholder roles can be found in the "Glossary of Flexible Funding Terms."
 Each chapter includes the following sections:

-- Summary: This section provides a high-level overview of the chapter. - Stakeholder roles: This section includes a table detailing relevant process steps and provides clarification on process steps shown in the table. - Timeframe: This section includes the length of time the processes should be expected to take, information about the timing of each step as they relate to each other, and the transportation planning process overall. - Resources: This section includes resources related to the chapter. - Lessons learned: This section includes advice or suggestions shared by stakeholders about the flexible funding process.
+- Summary: This section provides a high-level overview of the chapter. - Stakeholder roles: This section includes a table detailing relevant process steps and provides clarification on process steps shown in the table.
+Best practice steps are highly recommended, but optional and may only apply to some cases. - Timeframe: This section includes the length of time the processes should be expected to take, information about the timing of each step as they relate to each other, and the transportation planning process overall. - Resources: This section includes resources related to the chapter. - Lessons learned: This section includes advice or suggestions shared by stakeholders about the flexible funding process.